Local classical correlations between physical electrons in Hubbard systems: Summary and outlook

 \section{Summary and outlook}

-In this work we have provided an alternative way to evaluate the local nonfreeness in the framework of orbital quantum information theory.
+We provided an alternative way to evaluate the local nonfreeness in the framework of orbital quantum information theory.
 Remarkably, this allows to classify the electron-electron correlations in classical and quantum contributions.

-For the Hubbard model (and closely related models) we prove that the local reduced density matrix describes only classical correlations between electrons, as it cannot contain electron-electron entanglement nor any kind of quantum correlation beyond entanglement.
-The resulting measure of local classical correlations is shown to be uniquely defined and to vanish for any Hartree-Fock solution.
-When applied to paramagnetic and antiferromagnetic solutions of the Hubbard model, it highlights a fundamental difference.
+For the Hubbard model (and closely related models where the orbital-resolved density and magnetization are conserved) this leads us to prove a remarkable and completely general result, namely that the local reduced density matrix describes only classical correlations between electrons, as it cannot contain electron-electron entanglement or any kind of quantum correlation beyond entanglement.
+The resulting measure of local classical correlations is shown to be uniquely defined and to vanish for any single-particle Hartree-Fock solution.

-The paramagnetic Mott solution is indeed characterized by a large degree of correlation which approaches the asymptotic maximal value in the large $U$ limit.
+We apply this result to highlight some fundamental differences between local embedding descriptions of the paramagnetic and antiferromagnetic phases of the Hubbard model.
+The paramagnetic Mott phase is characterized by a large degree of correlation which approaches the asymptotic maximal value in the large-$U$ limit.
 This effect is indeed well captured by quantum embedding methods that include only a local self-energy, such as DMFT and gRISB.
-The same embedding methods describe the AFM local density matrix as weakly correlated, instead, in sharp contrast with the large correlations predicted by numerically exact theories, in the large $U$ regime.
-This implies that nonlocal self-energy effects are crucial to increase the local classical correlations between electrons.
-Treating a single site as an open system, this provides a concrete and nontrivial example of how local classical correlations can originate from the nonlocal correlations with its quantum environment \cite{Discord_RMP[qfromclassical],Artiaco_PRL2025}.
+On the other hand, the same embedding methods find a weakly correlated local density matrix in the AFM state, in sharp contrast with the large correlations predicted by numerically exact theories, in the large-$U$ regime.
+This implies that nonlocal self-energy effects (neglected in the local embedding) are crucial to increase the local classical correlations between electrons.
+Treating a single site as an open system, our results provide a concrete and nontrivial example of how local classical correlations can originate from the nonlocal correlations with its quantum environment (\ie the rest of the lattice) \cite{Discord_RMP[qfromclassical],Artiaco_PRL2025}.

-Finally, we highlight that our measure of local classical correlations depends only on fundamental local quantities: the local spin densities and double occupancy.
-As such, it is accessible in many theoretical methods, including diagrammatic approaches beyond DMFT \cite{DiagramRoutes_RMP} that would shed light on the precise nonlocal origin of the classical correlations, as well as in cold-atom quantum simulators.\\